Viscometry of electron fluids from symmetry

-where each term in \cref{eq:velocityHeat} represents a projection of the strain tensor $\partial_i v_j$ into a given 1-dimensional $\mathsf{D}_8$-invariant subspace of $\mathcal{T}_2$, corresponding to a given $1$-dimensional irrep $U^\pm_k$.
-Note that the total \footnote{In principle there is also a dissipative contribution $W_\text{inc}=D\chi^{-1}(\nabla\rho)^2$, with $\chi$ the charge susceptibility, due to incoherent currents in the fluid \cite{lucasreview17}, but this contribution is negligible due to the hydrodynamic approximations that lead to \cref{eq:bi2}.
-In any case, since the gradient $\nabla\rho$ transforms under $\mathsf{D}_8$ as a vector, this term (like the ohmic heating) cannot even in principle generate \emph{center} heat in the dihedral viscometer unless it is in the $R_1$ configuration. } heat $W=W_\text{visc}+W_\text{ohm}$ generated by the fluid flow also contains an ohmic contribution $W_\text{ohm}=\rho_0\Gamma v_i^2$.
-Even though $\rho_0\Gamma$ is not a component of the viscosity tensor, the fluid velocity $v_i$ nevertheless transforms according to the remaining vector irrep $R_1$, conveniently completing our correspondence between $\mathsf{D}_8$ irreps and isolated dissipative coefficients.
+Note that the total \cite{totalFN} heat $W=W_\text{visc}+W_\text{ohm}$ generated by the fluid flow also contains an ohmic contribution $W_\text{ohm}=\rho_0\Gamma v_i^2$.
+Even though $\rho_0\Gamma$ is not a component of the viscosity tensor, the fluid velocity $v_i$ nevertheless transforms according to the remaining vector irrep $R_1$, conveniently completing our correspondence between $\mathsf{D}_8$ irreps and dissipative coefficients in \cref{table:irreps}.